mohimali/wsl2-guide-windows-10/README.md

 ## Intellij not starting
 - Check your $DISPLAY variable to ensure it points to the WSL2
 - Check you are running VcXsrv.
-The shortcut is inside the scripts folder.
+The shortcut is inside the scripts folder within a zip file.
 I hardly advise you set it up in a task so it auto starts on login.

 # Intellij has missing icons and fonts